-You may have seen a little jar of togarashi on the table the last time you went to eat ramen!
-So what is it exactly?
-Togarashi is a Japanese spice blend made up of chili pepper, black and white sesame seeds, ground ginger, ground orange peel, and nori.
+You may have seen a little jar of togarashi on the table the last time you went to eat ramen; it’s a Japanese spice blend made up of chili pepper, black and white sesame seeds, ground ginger, ground orange peel, and nori.
 The exact ingredients can vary from between brands.
-I love it because it’s not crazy spicy and also has a slight kick of citrusy flavor from the dried orange peel.
+I love it because it’s not crazy spicy and also has a slight kick of citrusy flavor from dried citrus peel.

 Grilled Corn with Togarashi-Lime Mayo